 Dr. Kohl served as the associate regional campus dean for academic affairs and international health affairs at the UTHealth School of Public Health in Austin.
 He was also a professor in the Epidemiology, Human Genetics & Environmental Sciences Department for 17 years.

 He served as lead epidemiologist and team leader in the Physical Activity and Health Branch of the Division of Nutrition and Physical Activity at the CDC in Atlanta.
 In 2006, he was tapped to help create the first U.S. Physical Activity Guidelines, which were published in 2008.
 He worked in the area of physical activity and health, including conducting research, developing and evaluating intervention programs for adults and children, and developing and advising on policy issues for nearly 40 years.

-He has served as an elected Trustee and is a Fellow of the American College of Sports Medicine and is a Fellow in the National Academy of Kinesiology.
-He is the founder and past-president of the International Society for Physical Activity and Health.
-He has served in an editorial capacity for several scientific journals and is currently Editor Emeritus of the Journal of Physical Activity and Health.
-He served as Chair of an Institute of Medicine committee at the National Academies of Science on physical activity and physical education in school-based settings and is a past Chair of the Science Board of the President’s Council on Physical Fitness, Sports and Nutrition.
-He has published more than 200 papers, chapters and monographs in the scientific literature and in 2012 co-authored the textbook Foundations of Physical Activity and Public Health.
+He served as an elected Trustee and was a Fellow of the American College of Sports Medicine and a Fellow in the National Academy of Kinesiology.
+He was the founder and past-president of the International Society for Physical Activity and Health.
+He also served in an editorial capacity for several scientific journals and was the Editor Emeritus of the Journal of Physical Activity and Health.
+He served as Chair of an Institute of Medicine committee at the National Academies of Science on physical activity and physical education in school-based settings, was the Chair of the Science Board of the President’s Council on Physical Fitness, Sports and Nutrition, and also served on the Board of Directors of the US Physical Activity Alliance and Marathon Kids.